-This gluten-free springtime version of fattoush salad is filled with a mix of fresh herbs, tender peas, crunchy radishes and gluten-free pita chips.
+This spring salad is filled with a mix of fresh herbs, tender peas and crunchy radishes tossed in a lemony yogurt dressing.

-It’s a wonderful salad for spring or summer; cool and easy, just the thing for an easy lunch or dinner.
-A salad with lots of lightness and crunch and a lemony, herby freshness.
+It’s a wonderful salad for an easy lunch or dinner, with lots of lightness, crunch and a lemony, herby freshness.

 I use a bed of frisee lettuce as the base to which I add a generous amount of chives and mint.
 That’s topped with tender peas, paper thin slices of pink hued watermelon radishes and roughly broken chunks of toasted pita chips.
 These are the same chips from my Mediterranean Nachos just with a sprinkle of sumac instead of oregano.

-Crisp, tangy, creamy and satisfying, this gluten-free fattoush is the kind of salad that’s all about freshness and crunch.
+Crisp, tangy, creamy and satisfying, this spring salad is all about freshness and crunch.

-This gluten-free springtime version of fattoush salad is filled with a mix of fresh herbs, tender peas, crunchy radishes and gluten-free pita chips.
+This spring salad is filled with a mix of fresh herbs, tender peas and crunchy radishes tossed in a lemony yogurt dressing.

 Ingredients